Udzu/pudzu/utils.md

 {2: 'on', 3: 'the', 5: 'plain'}
 ```

-**merge_dicts**: merge a collection of dicts using the merge function, which is a function on conflicting keys and values.
+**merge_dicts**: merge a collection of dicts.
+Support a custom merge function, which is a function on conflicting key and values.

 ```python
 >> merge_dicts({"a": 1, "b": 2}, {"a": 3, "c": 4}, {"c": 5})